 A few idealized examples of trajectories are given in fig.~\ref{fig:trj}, where the branch cut on the negative real axis is represented by a shaded region, and to be definite we choose $f()=\log()$.
 According to eq.~(\ref{kvsnpm}), in the case of trajectory A we shall need to turn $\log()$ into $\log_+()$.
 For both trajectory C and D $\log()$ will have to be turned into $\log_-()$, while in the cases of trajectories B and E one will end up using the principal-value logarithm, although for different reasons (in the case of B, the branch cut is crossed twice, in opposite directions; no crossings occur for E).
 Note the different behaviour of D and E, in spite of the fact that these trajectories have the same endpoints.

 Figure~\ref{fig:trj} can also be employed to sketch a couple of shortcuts to following the complete trajectory (which is a numerically involved procedure).
+We point out that, although neither of these can be used in a fully general case for reasons that will be explained below, they are nevertheless pedagogically useful; furthermore, they give the correct results in a very relevant physics situation (the SM).
 In the {\em endpoint method}, only the endpoints of ${\cal T}$ are considered.
 If $\Re T(0)<0$ and $\Re T(\bGa)<0$, then either $\log_+()$ (when $\Im T(0)>0$ and $\Im T(\bGa)<0$) or $\log_-()$ (when $\Im T(0)<0$ and $\Im T(\bGa)>0$) must be employed.
 Conversely, if either $\Re T(0)>0$ and $\Re T(\bGa)>0$, or $\Im T(0)$ and $\Im T(\bGa)$ have the same sign, then $\log()$ is used instead.
 These criteria give the correct results for trajectories A, B, and D. However, they also imply that there are cases, where both the real and the imaginary parts have opposite signs at the two endpoints, which cannot be addressed with this method -- an example is that of trajectory C. Finally, in other cases (such as that of trajectory E) the method just gives an incorrect result.